So, your chickens are laying more eggs than you can consume, and you wonder how long fresh eggs last.

 Unwashed eggs typically last about two weeks outside the refrigerator and around three weeks to a month when refrigerated.

-If you have a lot of hens laying eggs and you have no plans to eat the eggs, it will be essential to refrigerate them.
+If you have a lot of hens laying eggs and you have no plans to eat them, refrigerating them will be essential.
 They’ll last longer.

 Also, if you refrigerate washed eggs, they’ll only last around two weeks.